cavitcakir/Turkish-Lexicon-and-Rule-Based-NER/README.md

-# Title: Lexicon and Rule-based Named Entity Recognition
+# Lexicon and Rule-based Named Entity Recognition

 #### Structure of file: